nihole/wikigraph/README.md

 - **Example3.
 Contradictions, complements and proofs**
 - **Example4.
 Logical chain with all logical dependencies**

+So if you want to start your own wiki graph you have to create yaml file with the same structure as you see in the examples and run wrgaph.py script.

+Of course, you can use git for this, which provides unique opportunities for structured discussion and creation a collective wiki graph.

-## Wave Analysis
+# Wave Analysis

+This approach relies on the mathematics (wave analysis) described here.
+In fact, examples above are enough to understand the principles.

 Here is a brief presentation of wave analysis:

-- **Root.** Each graph has a root that represents the statement under discussion, and the entire graph is a set of pros and cons with respect to that root statement.
+- **Root** Each graph has a root that represents the statement under discussion, and the entire graph is a set of pros and cons with respect to that root statement.

 Consider two statements: A and B. We will assume that of these statements can be either true or false.
 Then the following dependences of statement A on B are possible: